wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

     Shows the average usage for the previous three months out of your total commitment level.

-* **Last 12 Months Usage**
+* **Historical Usage (24 Months)**

-    Shows your billed usage over the last year.
+    Shows your billed usage over the last 2 years.
 The dashed line represents your commit level.

+* **Top Metrics by Namespace**

+   Shows the number of data points per second (PPS) for all first-level metric names in the system.
+For example, if you have metrics named `cpu.usage`, `cpu.cores.number`, `memory.total`, and `memory.free`, this chart shows the total PPS under the first level metric names, such as `cpu` and `memory`.

+* **Top Increasing Metrics**

+   Shows the rate of metrics within a 30-days period of time.

 ### Scan Rate Charts